 - Visitor logins

-Understanding visitor behavior and acknowledging the state of their relationship with your company is essential.
-It helps you to reward visitors who are loyal to you and reach out to those who are at risk of slipping away.
+Understanding visitor behavior and acknowledging the state of their relationship with your company is essential, as it allows you to reward visitors who are loyal to you and reach out to those who are at risk of slipping away.

-Psychographic attributes comprise information related to the visitor's personality, such as:
+Affinity attributes comprise information related to the visitor's interests and loyalties, such as:

-Psychographic attributes are a bit trickier to capture but a lot can be said about visitors based on the pages and products they view.
+Affinity attributes are a bit trickier to capture, but a lot can be said about visitors based on the pages and products they view.
 If a visitor frequently visits pages offering outdoor clothing and camping gear, you can assume that they are into camping or at least interested in it.

 Comparing this information with the other data you have about this and similar visitors allows you to provide them with other content relevant to them.
 Creating personalized product recommendations especially requires that you understand what drives a particular type of visitor.